InternalHellhound/WebCapture/README.md

 - Save PDF files to device storage or share with other apps.
 - Open PDF from the app.
 - Download YouTube video thumbnail.
-- Copy video title and description, and tags.
+- Copy video title, description, and tags.
 - Extract hashtags from the video.
 - Simple and easy-to-use interface.
 - Fast and reliable conversion process.